-- 6.2.1 Students are required to register the required core/elective modules during a module registration exercise before the commencement of each semester/term. - 6.2.2 The module registration exercise will be normally conducted online via the Module Registration System two to three weeks before commencement of each semester/term. - 6.2.3 Announcements and emails on the briefing sessions, schedules and points to note for module registration will be issued by the Registry in due course.
+- 6.2.1 Students are required to register the required core/elective modules during a module registration exercise before the commencement of each semester/term. - 6.2.2 The module registration exercise will normally be done according to the instructions of individual programme offices or be conducted online via the Module Registration System two to three weeks before commencement of each semester/term. - 6.2.3 Announcements and emails on the module registration will be issued by the programme offices or the Registry in due course.
 Students are required to duly follow the instructions therein to register for the modules they are required or elect to take.